Board Members

 Belinda Young is an accountant by training and profession.
 She currently heads a family office and runs an accountancy practice in Singapore serving clients from more than 18 countries and in more than 18 different industries.
 Her past work experience includes working in EY, a large property developer and several SMEs.

-Belinda is an accountant by training and is currently the Vice Chairman of ACCA Singapore Network Panel.
-Singapore is one of the key markets for ACCA and supports its 227,000 fully qualified members 544,000 future members.
+Belinda is an accountant by training and is currently the Immediate Past Chairman of ACCA Singapore Network Panel.
+Singapore is one of the key markets for ACCA and supports its 241,000 fully qualified members and 544,000 future members.
 She is also involved in other ACCA committees relating to taxation, careers and business law.

 For local charities, Belinda has been involved for more than 20 years mainly in the finance role.
 She has been a Treasurer in various NSAs and helped start up some charities too.